Magnitus-/UserProperties/README.md

 Future
 ------

-- Tests and doc for 'ListRestrictions' will follow once I integrate this library in the 'user-store' project.

-- Potential new calls/properties as I find use for them
+Potential new calls/properties as I find use for them

 Versions History
 ================

-1.0.0
+3.2.0
 -----

-Initial Release

-1.1.0
+- Added 'Is' and 'In' methods to directly test properties in fields.

+3.1.0
 -----

-Added GenAll method.
+- Added 'ListUnion' method.

-1.2.0
+- Bit of refactoring on tests.

+3.0.1
 -----

-Added GenComplement method.

-1.3.0
+- Added some missing documentation.

+3.0.0
 -----

+- Renamed 'Generators' property to 'Sources'.
+- Renamed 'ListPostable' method to 'ListGeneratable'.
-Added 'Access' property and 'GenConfirm' method.
+- Added 'Generator' property and a 'Generate' method.

-Added 'Source' verification to 'GenEditable' method.

-1.4.0
+- Added the 'uid-safe' project to the dev dependencies.

+2.1.0
 -----

+- Added 'Generators' property.
-Added 'GenAccess' and 'GenIntersection' methods.
+- Added 'ListIn' and 'ListPostable' methods.

 2.0.0
 -----